iamshadmirza/BlogsByShad/blogs/circular-progress-bar/README.md

 ![first circle](./cpb2.png)

 ### 2. Second Circle
 The second circle is rendered on top of the first circle (purple) with the same rotation and backgroundColor equal to the outer base circle (grey).
-It makes the first circle disappear as grey color completely overshadows the inner purple circle. *I have reduced the opacity of upper (grey) circle to show what's happening*
+It makes the first circle disappear as grey color completely overshadows the inner purple circle.

 ![first circle](./cpb3.png)

+> I have reduced the opacity of upper (grey) circle to show what's happening.

-When the user clicks to animate, we are rotating the upper (grey)circle which is slowly revealing the inner (purple) circle from behind.
+When the user clicks to animate, we are rotating the upper (grey) circle which is slowly revealing the inner (purple) circle from behind.

 ![first circle](./cpb4.gif)

-Note: Inner circle (purple) is not moving at all.
+> Note: Inner circle (purple) is not moving at all.
 We are rotating the upper circle (semi-transparent here) to show the inner circle from behind.

 ### 3. Third Circle
 The third semicircle is initialed with 0-degree rotation thus covers the left half of the base outer circle.
 Its background color is grey (same as the base circle).